MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 Because we have more than one filter at each convolutional layer, at this stage we are essentially multiplying our (image) Matrix of 28 * 28 with a Matrix of n * 5 * 5 (using 5 as a typical filter size).

-As we know we cannot multiply a 2d matrix by a 3d matrix so we need to explicitly define the dimensions of the third channel in the input image.
+As we know, we cannot multiply a 2d matrix by a 3d matrix so we need to explicitly define the dimensions of the third channel in the input image.

-If our digit images were RGB format, and had dimensions of 3 * 28 * 28, the original 28 * 28 would still corrispond to the dimensions (number of pixels) across the width and height of the image.
+If our digit images were RGB format, and had dimensions of 3 * 28 * 28, those 28 * 28 pixels would still corrispond to locations across the width and height of the image.
 We would also have a third parameter the '3' in this instance to refer to each colour channel.
-The colour channels RGB or red, green and blue will have differing intensities depending on how much of that colour is desplaed at each particular pixel location.
+The colour channels RGB or red, green and blue will have differing intensities depending on how much of that colour is displayed at each particular pixel location.

-Once we have explicitly defined our matrix dimensions convolution involves taking each filter and placing it at every spacial location of the input image and computing the product itself and each of the pixels that it overlays.
+Once we have explicitly defined our matrix dimensions they will suitable for convolution in our model.
+Convolution involves taking each filter and placing it at every spacial location of the input image, in order to compute the product itself and each of the pixels that it overlays.
 This is done at each spacial location across all chanels of the image.

 We will add the aditional dimension to our images below: